6 Science-Backed Benefits of Pyramid Sets for BIG Results

 Ultimately, it found that high intensity resistance training stimulates superior improvements to high volume training, at least among resistance-trained men in a short time period.

 The beauty of the blast off pyramid is you are saving yourself for your last set.
-As I said before, each successive set engages your CNS, preparing it for that ultimate top set.
+Each successive set engages your CNS, preparing it for that ultimate top set.

 And, because you have trained in a variety of rep ranges, both your Type 2A and Type 2B fast twitch muscle fibers will be primed.
 These muscle fibers are responsible for moderate, high, and explosive intensity work.